omkark36/omkark36/README.md

 ## Hi there 👋

 # 💫 About Me:
-Curious to learning Python <br>Exploring Python for Network Automation <br>Noob at ML
+Curious to learning Python <br>Exploring Python for Network Automation

 ## 🌐 Socials: